-Time Trader is an organized exchange network through which members earn Time Credits (TC) for time spent helping other members.
-One hour of service earns one TC.
-With TC, members can “buy” services they want or need.
-Everyone’s time and service are valued equally.
-Time Trader keeps track of service offers, requests, exchanges and TC accounts through an online database called Community Weaver.
+Time Trader is a FREE organized exchange system through which members earn time credits for time spent helping other members.
+In exchange, you can use the time credits you accrue to ‘buy’ service that you want or need.
+One hour of service equals one time credit and everyone’s time and service are valued equally.
+Time Trader keeps track of service offers, requests, exchanges, and time credits through an online database called Time and Talents.

 Time Trader connects people and unmet needs with untapped resources by enabling individuals to use their everyday skills to benefit a network of people.